Best Detectify Alternative: Attaxion EASM Platform

 For each discovered vulnerability, Both Detectify and Attaxion provide remediation techniques.
 Here, the tools have more or less the same to offer for each vulnerability – a description, the list of vulnerable assets, and some remediation suggestions.

-Detectify stands out by in some cases offering exact code snippets where the vulnerability was found, thus speeding up remediation efforts.
+Detectify stands out, offering exact code snippets where the vulnerability was found (only in some cases though), thus speeding up remediation efforts.

 Attaxion offers a visual way to show the distribution of vulnerabilities by severity, by CVSS, and over time.